kammitama5/kammitama5.github.io/_posts/2022-04-09-Saturday-April-9th.md

 They call things out in private, which is a hilarious thing to experience.
 It gives me so much optimism about this space.

 ## Stuff
-- Number Theory: Legendre Symbol
+- Number Theory: Legendre Symbol, quadratic reciprocity
 - Random Probabilistic Graphs: Bond Percolation, Dual Graphs, an evil puzzle to trick us from a naughty professor :) (coincidentally going to conference in a few weeks with this naughty professor) :)
 - Algebra IV: Groebner Basis example, went over quiz question on Tensor Products, Elimination Theorem, Groebner basis examples in Sage